DrrDom/sirms/README.txt

 -----
 1. Kuz’min, V. E.; Artemenko, A. G.; Polischuk, P. G.; Muratov, E. N.; Khromov, A. I.; Liahovskiy, A. V.; Andronati, S. A.; Makan, S. Y. Hierarchic System of QSAR Models (1D-4D) on the Base of Simplex Representation of Molecular Structure - Journal of Molecular Modelling, 2005, 11, 457-467. (one of the first description of single compounds representation)
 2. Kuz’min, V. E.; Artemenko, A. G.; Muratov, E. N. Hierarchical QSAR technology based on the Simplex representation of molecular structure - Journal of Computer-Aided Molecular Design, 2008, Volume 22, Issue 6-7, 403-421. (single compounds representation)
 3. Oprisiu, I.; Varlamova, E.; Muratov, E.; Artemenko, A.; Marcou, G.; Polishchuk, P.; Kuz'min, V.; Varnek, A. QSPR Approach to Predict Nonadditive Properties of Mixtures.
 Application to Bubble Point Temperatures of Binary Mixtures of Liquids.
-Molecular Informatics 2012, 31, 491-502. (mixtures representation)
+Molecular Informatics 2012, 31, 491-502. (old approach of mixtures representation)
 4. Mokshyna, E.; Nedostup, V. I.; Polischuk, P. G.; Kuzmin, V. E. ‘Quasi-Mixture’ Descriptors for QSPR Analysis of Molecular Macroscopic Properties.
 The Critical Properties of Organic Compounds.
 Molecular Informatics 2014, 33, 647-654. (quasi-mixture representation)